UniMath/agda-unimath/src/structured-types/dependent-sums-globular-types.lagda.md

     2-cell-Globular-Type (Σ-Globular-Type H)
 ```

-### The first projection out of the dependent coproduct of a dependent globular type
+### The first projection out of the dependent sum of a dependent globular type

 ```agda
 pr1-Σ-Globular-Type :